dms0313/Fire-Alarm-Project-Takeoff-Assistant/README.md

-# Fire-Alarm-PDF-Project-Analyzer
-A Python web app that analyzes construction bid documents for fire alarm scope and details, with an optional Roboflow-powered CV feature to detect, count, and annotate fire alarm symbols using a custom-trained model.
+This is a Python web app that analyzes construction bid documents using Gemini API to extract fire alarm scope and details from a complete construction project document set, with an optional Roboflow-powered CV feature to detect, count, and annotate fire alarm symbols using a custom-trained YOLO model.